Joel-Dahne/HighestCuspedWave.jl/Dardel/README.md

 for running the computations are written in terms of Slurm scripts.
 The scripts assumes that Julia is available and that the directory where Julia stores configurations is the default `$HOME/.julia/`.
-From a fresh clone of this repository the initial setup is done with the following commands, executed from the root of this repository.
+From a fresh clone of this repository an initial setup is done with the following commands, executed from the root of this repository.

 ``` shell